Class C Misdemeanors in Wisconsin Sentencing, Penalties & Fines

 • Drawing or writing lewd, obscene, or indecent material in a public place

-• Drinking on public transportation
+• Drinking alcohol on public transportation

 • Encouraging or aiding a truant child